F1r3w477/my-tutorials/Valheim Dedicated VPS - HyperExpert/README.md

 ## Prerequisites for Hyper Expert
 - Based in the United States (Recommended based on server locations)

 ## Step 1 - Get a VPS server!
 1vCPU 3GB of RAM minimum.
-(May not support full 10 players, max tested on 3GB is 6)
+(May not support full 10 players, max tested on 3GB is 6 at day 100)
 I got mine from from Hyper Expert, if you want one from them follow the steps below:
 Go to [Hyper Expert](http://p.hyper.expert/aff.php?aff=138) and select Services > VPS & Bare Metal Servers, then select the VPS you want and configure it.
 - The bare minimum you should get is their VPS1 with 1vCPU, 3GB of RAM, 20GB storage on Pure SSD (You **MUST** configure the service to upgrade to 3GB) only $5.99 per month
+- If you want more power, get the VPS2 with 2vCPU, 4GB of RAM, 40GB storage on Pure SSD (You **MUST** configure the service to upgrade to 4GB) only $9.98 per month
 - Make sure you select New York or Seattle as your server location.
 - I used Ubuntu 18.04 so I recommend using that as well.